 It’s this implicit information in the event name ‘InvoiceIssued’, along with the metadata and the immutable nature of the event store that makes it an excellent solution for extracting more useful, in-depth insights and context for the business.

-Event database (event store)
+State-transition databases (event store)

-An event store is a different kind of database from traditional databases (graph, document, relational etc).It is specifically designed to store the history of changes, the state is represented by the append-only log of events.
+State transition databases are a different kind of database from traditional databases (graph, document, relational etc).It is specifically designed to store the history of changes, the state is represented by the append-only log of events.
 The events are stored in chronological order, and new events are appended to the previous event.

 The events are immutable: they cannot be changed.
 This well-known rule of event stores is often the first defining feature of event stores and Event Sourcing that most people hear, and is absolutely true, from a certain point of view.